 Tester: OPPO

-Cross-check of test: Add cross-checker (if cross-check is planned).
+Cross-check of test: Cross-check is planned, cross-checker to be identified later.

-Flipping operations applied to the inputs and output of the UF neural network are proposed to further improve the performance in this contribution.
+Notes: Flipping operations applied to the inputs and output of the UF neural network are proposed to further improve the performance in this contribution.
 The input of UF includes reconstructed samples, prediction samples, BS, BaseQP, SliceQP and IPB.
 When a flipping operation is applied, only the reconstructed samples, prediction samples, BS, and IPB are flipped and fed into the network with the other inputs to perform the inference.
 Then the output of network is flipped back to restore the order of the filtered samples.
 Both horizontal and vertical flip can be applied to input and output of network.

 EE1-3.2 On adjustment of residual for UF(JVET-AD0068)